-We will start with the acceleration analysis of a 3R1P chain of type 2; we have discussed this point before that for a 3R1P chain of type 2 here we have the offset.
 So, this is the distance between the 2 revolute pairs connected to the ends of the links with the prismatic pair.
 So, here we have the prismatic pair and these are the 2 revolute pairs connected to the links which are connected through the prismatic pair.
-So, the distance between these 2 revolute pairs measured in a direction perpendicular to the direction of the P pair is the offset, now this angle let us say alpha is a constant.
+So, the distance between these 2 revolute pairs measured in a direction perpendicular to the direction of the P PR is the offset now this angle let us say alpha is a constant.

-So therefore, I can consider an equivalent 3 R1P chain with this angle being 90 degree.
-The reason we are doing this is that it simplifies certain expressions and we can always go from 1 chain to the other.
-So, if I now the velocity acceleration analysis of the chain on the right I can always recomputed the velocity and acceleration of the chain on the left.
+So, therefore, I can consider an equivalent 3R1P chain with this angle being 90 degree.
+The reason we are doing this is that it simplifies certain expressions, and we can always go from one chain to the other.
+So, if I know the velocity acceleration analysis of the chain on the right I can always re-compute the velocity and acceleration of the chain on the left.

-So therefore, we are going to analyze the chain shown on the right, we are given the displacement relations.
-So, we already know the displacement relations, we know the angle theta 2 and s.
-So, if we are given theta 2 we can find out s and vice versa.
-We also know the velocity relations.
-So essentially we know this relation we know the velocity relation what we have to find out is the acceleration relation, so this is what is our objective in this lecture: to determine the relation between theta 2 double dot and s double dot.
+So, therefore, we are going to analyze the chain shown on the right we are given the displacement relations.
+So, we already know the displacement relations we know the angle theta 2 and s.
+So, if I if you are given theta 2 we can find out s and vice versa.
+We also know the velocity relations so essentially, we know this relation, we know the velocity relation what we have to find out is the acceleration relation.
+So, this is what is; our objective in this lecture to determine the relation between theta 2 double dot and s double dot.

-So, we will start off with the analytical velocity relation which we have derived earlier for this chain, I have mentioned that this is the angular speed at the output link and the linear speed at the input of the prismatic pair.
-So, essentially this distance which is s, we know the rate at which this link is sliding out of the prismatic pair so this is s dot.
-So, I know the rate at which this link is sliding out of the P pair and that relation is given here, this relation we have derived earlier when we discussed the velocity analysis.
+So, we will start off with the analytical velocity relation which we have derived earlier further for this chain.
+I have mentioned that this is the angular speed at the output link and the angle and the linear speed at the input of the prismatic pair.

+So, essentially this distance which is s we know the rate at which this link is sliding out of the prismatic pair.
+So, this is s dot so I know the rate at which this link is sliding out of the P pair and that relation is given here this relation we have derived earlier when we discussed the velocity analysis.

 So, if you differentiate with respect to time both sides of this velocity relation you will obtain this acceleration relation.
-So, on the left I have the acceleration at the output and on the right I have a term where I have the time derivative for the Jacobian and the rate of expansion of the actuator and a term which involves the acceleration of expansion of the actuator.
+So, on the left I have the acceleration at the output and on the right, I have a term where I have the time derivative of the Jacobian and the rate of expansion of the actuator; and a term which involves the acceleration of expansion of the actuator.

-Now, once again this Jacobian is a function of s and theta.
-Therefore, the time derivative of Jacobian can be obtained easily using chain rule.
-So, del J del s s dot plus del J del theta theta dot.
-Now you will observe that theta dot is nothing but J times s dot.
-So therefore, this expression can be rewritten by taking s dot out in this form.
-Finally, if you substitute this expression of J dot in here you will obtain the expression of theta double dot.
+Now, once again this Jacobian is a function of s and theta; therefore, the time derivative of Jacobian can be obtained easily using chain rule.
+So, del J del s s dot plus del J del theta theta dot now you will observe that theta dot is nothing but J times s dot.
+So, therefore, this expression can be rewritten by taking s dot out in this form.

+Finally, if you substitute this expression of J dot in here, you will obtain the expression of theta double dot.
 So, this expression relates the angular acceleration of the output link with the input acceleration and velocity of the prismatic pair expansion.

-So, let me show this formally, so this is our final expression that we have.
+So, let me show this formally.
+So, this is our final expression that we have.